-A vision board is a curated collection of images, words, and affirmations arranged on a physical or digital surface that represents your goals and dream life.
+A vision board (also called a manifestation board, or "visualisation board" in UK English) is a curated collection of images, words, and affirmations arranged on a physical or digital surface that represents your goals and dream life.
 According to research from Dominican University, people who pair written goals with visual accountability are 42% more likely to achieve them.
 Below you'll find 50+ vision board ideas organized by life category, format, and audience — plus the science behind why they work.

 - Vision boards work because mental imagery activates the same neural pathways as real experience